Ezra Reads the Law

 I personally do not care if others think my presentation was sufficient when I preach.
 I don’t want that praise.
 I desperately want others to have a greater understanding of God’s Word.
 I would much rather have someone tell me that my communication was lacking but that they came to understand God’s Word as opposed to my communication being flawless with no new understanding of God’s Word.

-Understanding the Word of God is the goal of any pastor, preacher, or teacher!
+Understanding and applying the Word of God is the goal of any pastor, preacher, or teacher!

 Putting It Together